-You don’t have to travel to Beijing to get jet-lagged.
+You don’t have to travel to the other side of the world to get jet-lagged.
 Don’t believe us?
-Fly from New York to Denver and back in three days and see how you feel over the next week.
+Fly from Halifax to Vancouver and back in three days and see how you feel over the next week.
 The truth is, for every time zone change, you need a day to recover.
-So flying from New York to London can put you off base for six days (every hour of flying time approximates one time zone).
+So flying from Toronto to London can put you off base for six days (every hour of flying time approximates one time zone).

 You may not be able to completely avoid jet lag, but you can be one of those people who more or less breeze through it.
 Here’s how.

-The best way to deal with jet lag is to prevent it.
-Take 5 milligrams of melatonin the day before your flight at a time that equals 5 p.m. in the new time zone.
+Even more effective than learning how to beat jet lag is to prevent it altogether.
+Consider taking melatonin the day before your flight at a time that equals 5 p.m. in the new time zone.
 Take it again on the plane if you’re travelling eastward.
-Continue taking 1 to 3 milligrams of melatonin at bedtime in your new time zone to continue your body clock’s adjustment.
+Continue taking melatonin at bedtime in your new time zone to continue your body clock’s adjustment.

 A drink at the airport or a coffee mid-flight may be your norm, but you’ll adjust more smoothly if you avoid alcohol and caffeinated drinks while travelling.
 Skip the caffeine upon arrival, too, especially the first day.
-Even though a little caffeinated pick-me-up may be tempting, we want you to avoid caffeine as well as alcohol because both can interfere with sleep the first night in your new time zone.
+Although a little caffeinated pick-me-up may be tempting, it can interfere with sleep the first night in your new time zone.

 If you arrive at your destination in the morning or afternoon, get settled and then take a brief nap.
 Aim for 30 minutes.
 A short nap upon arrival is refreshing—but don’t sleep too long or you may have trouble falling asleep that night.